 There are 12 alphanumeric keys on the keypad.
 You can use these keys to enter numbers and letters.
 To enter a number, simply press the button with that number.
 To enter characters, press the key several times until the desired letter appears.
-To switch between upper and lower cases, long press the key.
+To switch between upper and lower cases, press the key.
+On the other hand, to switch between numbers and letters, press the "Option" key.